samchotzen/twitter_coronavirus/README.md

     (And you should tell them about this in your interviews!)

 ## Results
 I generated four png images displaying the top 10 languages and countries that tweeted `#coronavirus` and `#코로나바이러스` in 2020 sorted in ascending order.
-I used `visualize.py` to create the graphs by running it on the `reduced.lang` and `reduced.country` files with the `#coronavirus` and `#코로나바이러스`.
+I used `visualize.py` to create the graphs by running it on the `reduced.lang` and `reduced.country` files with the `#coronavirus` and `#코로나바이러스` keys.
 The graphs are all in the `plots` folder along with four other files that display the exact number of tweets corresponding to the usage rate in each of the graphs.

 ![#Coronavirus Tweets By Language](https://raw.githubusercontent.com/samchotzen/twitter_coronavirus/master/plots/reduced.lang%23coronavirus.png)
 ![#코로나바이러스 Tweets By Language](https://raw.githubusercontent.com/samchotzen/twitter_coronavirus/master/plots/reduced.lang%23%EC%BD%94%EB%A1%9C%EB%82%98%EB%B0%94%EC%9D%B4%EB%9F%AC%EC%8A%A4.png)